Mamotte Shugogetten

-The story involves Tasuke Shichiri, a 14-year-old boy that receives a gift from his father, Tarousuke, who is traveling in China.
+The story involves Tasuke Shichiri, a 14-year-old boy who receives a gift from his father, Tarousuke, who is traveling in China.
 The gift is a ring, the shitenrin, and those pure of heart may gaze into it and receive a moon goddess named Shaolin.

 An English adaptation of the first manga was serialized in Raijin Comics under the English title Guardian Angel Getten.
 TOKYOPOP later licensed the manga under its original title, which began publication in April 2008.
 But Mamotte Shugogetten Retrouvailles has yet to be released in English.